-3.4.2 A meteorological watch office (WMO) shall:

-- a) maintain continuous watch over meteorological conditions affecting flight operations within its area of responsibility; - b) prepare SIGMET and other information relating to its area of responsibility; - c) supply SIGMET information and, as required, other meteorological information to associated air traffic services units; - d) disseminate SIGMET information; - e) when required by regional air navigation agreement, in accordance with 7.2.1; - 1. prepare AIRMET information related to its area of responsibility; - 2. supply AIRMET information to associated air traffic services units; and - 3. disseminate AIRMET information; - f) (Reserved) - g) supply information received concerning the release of radioactive materials into the atmosphere, in the area for which it maintains watch or adjacent areas, to its associated ACC/FIC, as agreed between the meteorological and ATS authorities concerned, and to aeronautical information service units, as agreed between the meteorological and the AIS authorities concerned.
-The information shall comprise location, date and time of the release, and forecast trajectories of the radioactive materials.
+- 3.4.1 MMS (Maldives Meteorological Services) is the main MWO and is located at Velana International Airport.
+There are 4 sub watch offices working under MMS providing routine aviation met reports to different areas of the Maldives. - 3.4.2 A meteorological watch office (MWO) shall: - a) maintain continuous watch over meteorological conditions affecting flight operations within its area of responsibility; - b) prepare SIGMET and other information relating to its area of responsibility; - c) supply SIGMET information and, as required, other meteorological information to associated air traffic services units; - d) disseminate SIGMET information; - e) when required by regional air navigation agreement, in accordance with 7.2.1; - 1. prepare AIRMET information related to its area of responsibility; - 2. supply AIRMET information to associated air traffic services units; and - 3. disseminate AIRMET information; - f) supply information received on pre-eruption volcanic activity, a volcanic eruption and volcanic ash cloud for which a SIGMET has not already been issued, to its associated area control centre (ACC)/flight information centre (FIC), as agreed between the meteorological and ATS authorities concerned, and to its associated VAAC as determined by regional air navigation agreement; and - g) supply information received concerning the release of radioactive materials into the atmosphere in Male' FIR or adjacent areas, to the ACC and AIS units.
+The information shall comprise location, date and time of the release, and forecast trajectories of the radioactive materials. - 3.4.3 The boundaries of the area over which meteorological watch is to be maintained by MMS should be coincident with the boundaries of Maldives FIR.